6.7.2 Economic Inequality and Sharing Wealth

-People have now started to blame politicians for the distortion, having started to realise that the rich have bought themselves political influence to become even richer (184.108.40.206).
-It is politically necessary to share wealth fairly, in addition to the economic benefits of doing so (3.5.6).
+People have now started to realise that the rich have bought themselves political influence to become even richer (22.214.171.124), so politicians are being blamed for the unfairness.
+It is becoming politically necessary to share wealth more fairly, in addition to the economic benefits of doing so (3.5.6).

 The following sub-sections explore the political control of economic legitimacy in more detail: